-(c) Report any working capital restrictions and other limitations upon the payment of dividends.
+c) Report any working capital restrictions and other limitations upon the payment of dividends.

+Not A pplicable

-9. Defaults upon Senior Securities.
+Defa ults upon Senior Securities.

 (a) If there has been any material default in the payment of principal, interest, a sinking or purchase fund instalment, or any other material default not satisfied within 30 days, with respect to any indebtedness of the reporting issuer or any of its significant subsidiaries exceeding 5 per cent of the total assets of the reporting issuer and its consolidated subsidiaries, identify the indebtedness.
 Indicate the nature of the default.
 In the case of default in the payment of principal, interest, or a sinking or purchase fund instalment, state the amount of the default and the total arrears on the date of filing this report.

+No ot Applicable

 (b) If any material arrears in the payment of dividends have occurred or if there has been any other material delinquency not satisfied within 30 days, give the title of the class and state the amount and nature of the arrears or delinquency.

+No ot Applicable